jotadiego/NullSubjAncoraCorpus/README.md

 An adaptation of the AnCora annotated Spanish corpus tagged for null subject recognition.

 ## About the Corpus
 This corpus is composed of 16623 sentences based on the Spanish version of the [AnCora](https://clic.ub.edu/corpus/es/ancora) (see Taulé et al., LREC 2008), an annotated multi-level corpus.
-The `NullSubjAncoraCorpus` is intended as a specialized version of that corpus for null subject and impersonal verb recognition tasks.
+The _NullSubjAncoraCorpus_ is intended as a specialized version of that corpus for null subject and impersonal verb recognition tasks.

 The original AnCora corpus includes syntactic information which makes it possible to classify 94% of finite verbs into the following three scenarios:
 - verbs featuring an **explicit subject**, as in "_**Los niños** comen pan._" (The children eat bread).
 - **null subject** verbs as a result of pronoun dropping (which might be rewritten with an explicit subject), as in "_Comen pan_" (\[they\] eat bread).
 - null subject verbs due to the verb being semantically **impersonal** (where explicit subject marking is not allowed in Spanish), as in "_Está lloviendo._" (\[it\] is raining).

 The `NullSubjAncoraCorpus` extracts this information from the AnCora corpus and dissambiguates the remaining 6% of finite verbs (1323 verbs which were manually tagged).
 The modified dataset excludes sentences which lacked finite verbs.

+The _NullSubjAncoraCorpus_ corpus was developed as part of a research on the usage of machine translation (MT) techniques applied to null subject and impersonal verb detection, as detailed in the paper _Null Subjects in Spanish as a Machine Translation Problem_ (Luis Chiruzzo and José Diego Suárez, 2023).

 ## Target audience
 This corpus is intended for the training and evaluation of Machine Learning (ML) tasks focused on null subject and impersonal verbs.